doomvox/raku-study/notes/meeting_2022nov20.md

 4.  theory: check the page a lot and seem like a hesitant buyer

+5.  notes: code examples up at github

+    1. TODO go through some in advance of having the text?

-5.  saw similar things with this R 4 tutorial book
+6.  saw similar things with this R 4 tutorial book

     1.  <https://link.springer.com/book/10.1007/978-1-4842-6053-1>